An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Introduction

-\begin{adjustwidth}{10pt}{10pt} \textit{ Can DIP benefit from pretraining, and if so, how can we construct an informative synthetic dataset for pretraining so as to ameliorate the subsequent (unsupervised) reconstruction, e.g.\ of real $\mu$CT data? } \end{adjustwidth}
+\begin{adjustwidth}{9pt}{9pt} \textit{ Can DIP benefit from pretraining for accelerating subsequent reconstructive tasks?
+If so, can we easily construct an informative dataset to warm-start DIP?
+How do inductive biases of pretraining impact the reconstructive task?} \end{adjustwidth}

-Pretraining, indeed, is one well-established paradigm to address data scarcity in supervised learning \cite{azizi2021big,howard2018universal}.
-Models are often pretrained using large-scale datasets (e.g.\ ImageNet \cite{deng2009imagenet}), and fine-tuned on target tasks that have less training data \cite{DonahueJia:2014}.
+Pretraining is one well-established paradigm to address data scarcity in supervised learning \cite{azizi2021big,howard2018universal}.
+Models are often pretrained using large-scale datasets, and fine-tuned on target tasks that have less training data \cite{DonahueJia:2014}.
 However, the idea of pretraining has not received the attention it deserves for DIP, and presents a new challenge.
-The challenge is to learn via supervised pretraining feature representations that are transferable and generalizable to subsequent fine-tuning.
-Our work systematically explores a supervised pretraining strategy for accelerating DIP-based tomographic image reconstruction.
+The challenge is to learn (via supervised pretraining) feature representations that are transferable and generalizable to subsequent fine-tuning.